vincentarelbundock/Rdatasets/doc/HistData/rst/Cholera.rst

    deaths from cholera in 1849 per 10,000 inhabitants, a numeric vector

 ``cholera_deaths``
-   number of deaths registered from cohlera in 1849, a numeric vector
+   number of deaths registered from cholera in 1849, a numeric vector

 ``popn``
    population, in the middle of 1849, a numeric vector